-Difficulty: 1 Easy Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis Topic: Service Topic: Strategy
+Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis.

-- 25. When performing value chain analysis, which of the following should a firm take into account? - A. The firm's competitive position. - B. Opportunities to reduce cost. - C. Possible opportunities where value can be added. - D. The decision to enter or leave an activity in the value chain. - E. All the above.
+- 25. When performing value chain analysis, which of the following should a firm take into account? - A. The firm's competitive position. - B. Opportunities to reduce cost. - C. Possible opportunities where value can be added. - D. The decision to enter or leave an activity in the value chain. - E. All of these answer choices are correct.